2026 Reverend Dr. Martin Luther King

 Graduate Student Leadership Award: One graduate student will be awarded $2,000 in research funds to recognize extraordinary leadership in embodying and/or promoting equity, accessibility, and inclusion within their unit, college, division and/or the university at large.

-Student Organizations: One undergraduate student organization will be awarded $2,000 in programming funds to recognize exemplary commitment to social justice through student leadership, scholarship, service, community engagement and/or advocacy.
+Student Organizations or Student-Facing Leaders and Programs: Up to two undergraduate student organizations or student-facing leaders or programs will be awarded $2,000 in funds to recognize exemplary commitment to social justice and equity through leadership, scholarship, service, program excellence, community engagement and/or advocacy.

 For more information or questions: vpinclusion@uoregon.edu.